acolinisi/hpsc/README.md

 ## Invariants to maintain

+The following invariants are good to maintain.
+No automatic enforcement is done, so have to observe manually whenever pushing.

 1. A commit hash need to be pushed and be reachable from *a* branch in the remote repository before that hash can be committed to this parent repository.
    Otherwise, the reference in this parent repo will be a dangling pointer.